A ritual is playing out across America, in cities big and small, in sprawling suburbs and college campuses, like it never has before.

 The Right Fit

-The quality of takeout containers needs to match the concept.
-Pricier food dictates higher quality packaging.
-However, integrity of the food must be maintained no matter the price point.
+The quality of takeout packaging needs to match the concept.
+Pricier food dictates higher-quality packaging.
+However, food integrity must be maintained no matter the price point.

 Also, cold and hot components need to be separated.
 For example, don’t package a caprese salad alongside grilled chicken.

-For lighter items and lower price points; foods that do not need to stay hot, such as dips or cold salads.
+- Cool food items that do not need to stay hot, such as dips or cold salads